 The appeal bond also protects the appellant, or judgment debtor, from all collection activities until the appellate decision has been entered in the case.

-The process for obtaining an appeal bond requires several pieces of information from the appellant such as:
+The process for obtaining an appeal bond requires the following information:

 - An Application